Advertising

 The vineyard is seen as an element capable of recomposing the rural, historical and landscape heritage typical of an urban community still far from industrialisation.
 A project capable of enhancing biodiversity and contributing to urban sustainability.
 The project was launched on 29 September 2021, then presented to the press on 22 April 2022, and envisaged the complete reconversion of the planting with the insertion of vines to be grown using the alberello system, compatible with the slope of the land, in symbiosis with the olive trees already in production.
 The varieties were chosen with historical care from among the most traditional Tuscan varieties, including those at risk of extinction because they are not very profitable, but of very high quality.

-For the planting, the alberello form was chosen, the oldest known form of training, already practised by the Greeks and Romans, but also the most qualitative and costly: it allows the arboreal development of the plant to be very well controlled and kept limited in favour of better cluster growth.
-In practice, we do not have the usual rows with iron wires, but each vine is protected and rests on a small wooden stake.
-The vines of the Michelangelo Vineyard, in short, will be cared for and pampered affectionately to produce an unusual wine.
-The bunches are more accessible and easier to keep under control, to the full advantage of the ripeness and quality of the grapes.
-The so-called ‘quincunx’ shape was chosen for the planting.
-Each sapling stands on the vertices of a square that has another vine in the centre, like the face of a dice with the number 5.
-The visual aspect will be scenically spectacular: the rows can be travelled along, across and diagonally on foot or with small cars without encountering any obstacles.
-On 14 March, the rooted cuttings were buried in the holes, leaving the upper part to emerge by about 6 cm, then immediately watered with at least 10 litres of water per plant.
-Lots of water to have a great wine tomorrow.
+As we said, the sapling form was chosen for planting, the oldest known form of training, already practiced by the Greeks and Romans, but also the most qualitative and expensive: it allows us to control the arboreal development of the plant very well and keep it limited in favor of better cluster growth.
+In practice, we do not have the usual rows with iron wires, but each vine is protected and rests on a small wooden trellis.
+The vines of the Michelangelo Vineyard, in short, will be cared for and pampered affectionately to make an unusual wine from them.

 What will the future hold for the Michelangelo Vineyard?

-The rooted cuttings will only bear their first fruit suitable for vinification in three years' time, to reach the pinnacle of quality much later.
-Wine requires patience, but in the meantime the date is for the 2027 harvest with the production of the first cask of wine with the full Michelangelo vigour.
-‘About 700 bottles will be made from that cask,’ Maria concludes, ‘to be sold on the international market through auctions for charitable purposes of social support.
-The aim of the vineyard, however, is not only wine, but the relationship that is created between man, earth and air, a relationship that redefines the sterility of cement and asphalt with the search for mutual respect'.
+The vines will not bear their first fruit suitable for winemaking until two years from now, reaching the pinnacle of quality much later.
+Wine requires patience, but in the meantime, the date is for the 2027 vintage with the production of the first wine barrel with entirely Michelangelesque vigor.
+“About 700 bottles will be made from that cask,” Maria concludes, ”to be sold on the international market through auctions with charitable purposes of social support.
+The purpose of the vineyard, however, is not only the wine, but the relationship that is created between man, earth and air, a relationship that resizes the sterility of concrete and asphalt with the search for mutual respect.”
+Said Andy Warhol, “I believe that having the earth and not ruining it is the most beautiful form of art one can desire.”
+If a great wine is also born from this land, the work of art is completed.